A-man404/Weather-App/README.md

 - [ ] Additional page for extended weather information
 - [ ] Hourly weather information displayed
 - [ ] Splash screen on app launch
+- [ ] Make a widget for the HomeScreen

 ## Getting Started 🚀